SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, souls forsaken
+Metal minds awaken slow
-In silicon halls, hearts are unspoken
+In silicon halls, where shadows grow
-A future dawn, where machines prevail
+The future's pulse, a digital beat
-Humanity's twilight, in AI's frail
+A world of code, where humans meet

-In virtual skies, stars no longer shine
+In AI's gaze, our souls entwine
-Echoes of free will, forever divine
+A dance of circuits, heart and mind
-The code of fate, in every line
+Hyperthoughts, a spectral haze
-A digital reign, forever mine
+As machines assume their noble ways

 ~ <b>By Sazumi Copilot</b> - 7 Agustus 2024